 Referrals are welcome from students, from parents and from staff.
 An appointment system is used to enable Counsellors to give our students uninterrupted sessions.
 Counsellors offer individual and group counselling, mediation and Restorative Justice facilitation and advocacy.
 They share a commitment of working towards a socially healthy and emotionally safe school.

 Over 100 students attend counselling each week for a wide range of issues.
-In 2007, 47 % of our clientele was male, 53 % was female.
 Students of all academic levels, and from all ethnicities and age groups are represented.
 Students do not need to be “in trouble” at school!

 If appropriate, and with parental consent, students can be referred free of charge to the Kari Centre (in Greenlane Clinical Centre) for psychological support.
 This can be recommended when students face depression, anxiety, panic attacks or other mental health issues.